 When you arrive, we will give you and up to date guide to local eating and drinking.
 Below are a few suggestions of places which we have enjoyed and can recommend.

 Cafes The Deli and Cafe just one mile south down the A140 serves delicious food all day.
 The Vanilla Bake House in Debenham offers good lunches and teas with home baking, and also in Debenham Lucy Jane Florists serves delicious coffee and cake.
 There is another cafe opening shortly ( September 17) on the route out of Debenham towards Earl Soham and Framlingham.
 Too new for us to know its name yet though.
 The Thornham Coach House – 3 miles north and part of the Thornham Walks is a rustic cafe set in the grounds of a country estate with a good playground and beautiful walks.
 Alder Carr Farm just outside Needham Market is a delightful small organic and pick your own farm with shop and café.
-Mr Allard at Stowupland offers a good butchers, deli and grocery and has a newly opened café in pleasant countryside.
+Mr Allard at Stowupland offers a good butchers, deli and grocery and has a café set in pleasant countryside.